-Home Contact Us Site Map FAQ Search

-Entire Site

-Just this section

-Services & Benefits

-Immigration Forms

-Laws & Regulations

-About USCIS

-Education & Resources

-Press Room

-Permanent Resident

-Home > Services & Benefits > Employer Information

-Printer Friendly

-Take Our Survey:

-(Green Card)

-Cap Count for H-1B and H-2B Workers for Fiscal Year 2009

-I found this information:

-Useful

-Slightly Useful

-Not Useful

-Don't Know

-SUBMIT →

-Citizenship Visit the U.S.

-Employment Authorization

-Employer Information

-Adoption

-Humanitarian Benefits

-"How Do I?"
-Customer Guides

-Field Offices

-Immigration Overseas Offices

-Application Support Centers

-Immigration Medical Examinations

-Finding Legal Advice

-Genealogy

-Sign up for USCIS e-mail updates

-Please see the information relating to H-1B Program Changes for FY 2009 in the Related Links section of this page.

-What is a "Cap"

-The word "Cap" used in this Update refers to annual numerical limitations set by Congress on certain nonimmigrant visa classifications, e.g., H-1B and H-2B.
-Caps control the number of workers that can be issued a visa in a given fiscal year to enter the United States pursuant to a particular nonimmigrant classification.
-Caps also control the number of aliens already in the United States that may be authorized to change status to a cap-subject classification.

-H-1B

-The H-1B visa program is used by some U.S.employers to employ foreign workers in specialty occupations that require theoretical or technical expertise in a specialized field and a bachelor's degree or its equivalent.
-Typical H-1B occupations include architects, engineers, computer programmers, accountants, doctors and college professors.
-The H-1B visa program also includes certain fashion models of distinguished merit and ability and up to 100 persons who will performing services of an exceptional nature in connection with Department of Defense (DOD) research and development projects or coproduction projects.
-The current annual cap on the H-1B category is 65,000.
+Home Contact Us Site Map FAQ U.S. 0 and I Search (00) Servi Entire Site 🖲 Just this section \mathbb{O} Services & Benefit s Immigration Forms Laws & Regulations About USCIS Education & Resources Press Room Permanent Home > Services & Benefits > Employer Information Printer Friendly Resident (Green Card) Cap Count for H-1 Take Our Survey: I found this Citizenship Please see the inform information: Visit the U.S. the Related Links sect © Employment What is a "Cap" Useful O Authorization The word "Cap" used in this Up Slightly Useful Employer Information - noniningrant the blacomodition, e.g., it is and it 25.
+Dapo control the number of workers that can be Adoption classification.
+Caps also control change status to a cap-subject Not Useful Humanitarian Н-1В Don't Know Benefits SUBMIT> "How Do I?"
+Customer Guides The H-1B visa program is used that require theoretical or techn Typical H-1B occupations inclu- college professors.
+The H-1B v Field Offices ability and up to 100 persons w Department of Defense (DOD) Immigration Overseas annual cap on the H-1B category is 65,000.
 Not all H-1B nonimmigrants are subject to this annual cap.

-H-1B Employer Exemptions

-H-1B nonimmigrants who are employed, or who have received an offer of employment, by institutions of higher education or a related or affiliated nonprofit entity, as well as those employed, or who will be employed, by a nonprofit research organization or a governmental research organization are exempt from the

-H-1B Advanced Degree Exemption

-The H-1B Visa Reform Act of 2004 makes available 20,000 new H-1B visas for foreign workers with a Master's or higher level degree from a U.S. academic institution.
-For each fiscal year, 20,000 persons who hold such credentials are statutorily exempted from the cap.

-Update on Duplicate H-1B Petitions Filed Requesting Fiscal Year 2009 Employment

-On March 24, 2008, USCIS published an interim rule in the Federal Register prohibiting H-1B petitioners from filing multiple petitions for the same prospective beneficiary in an effort to increase the chances of receiving an H-1B visa number.
+Offices H-1B Employer Exemptions Application Support Centers H-1B nonimmigrants who are e higher education or a related or employed, by a nonprofit resea cap.
+Immigration Medical H-1B Advanced Degree Exem ption Examinations The H-1B Visa Reform Act of 2 Finding Legal Advice Master's or higher level degree hold such credentials are statut Genealogy Update on Duplicate H-1B Pe titions Filed Requesting Fis cal Year 2009 Employ yment Sign up for USCIS e-mail updates On March 24, 2008, USCIS published an interim rule in the Federal Register prohibiting H-1B petitioners from filing multiple petitions for the same prospective beneficiary in an effort to increase the chances of receiving an H-1B visa number.
 The overall goal of the new rule is to ensure that prospective petitioners filing H-1B petitions subject to congressionally mandated numerical limits have an equal chance to employ an H-1B worker.
-USCIS will deny or revoke all petitions filed by an employer for the same H-1B worker if more than one filing is discovered.
-If multiple petitions are discovered, whether one or more such petitions are approved, USCIS will data enter all those duplicative petitions, retain all fees, and either deny the petitions or, if a petition was approved, revoke the petition.
+USCIS will deny or revoke all petitions are discovered, whether one or more such petitions are than one filing is discovered.
+If multiple petitions are discovered, whether one or more such petitions or, if a petition was approved, revoke the petition.
 The petitions will not be returned to the petitioner.
 As of June 6, 2008, USCIS has discovered that less than 1⁄2 of one percent of the total H-1B cap eligible petitions received involved duplicate or multiple filings for the same prospective beneficiary.

-H-1B Cap Type Сар Beneficiaries Approved Beneficiaries Pending Petitions Receipted Pending Petitions yet to be Receipted Total Date of Last Count H-1B (FY 09) 58,200 1 Cap Reached 4/1/2008 H-1B Advanced Degree Exemption (FY 09) 20,000 Cap Reached 4/1/2008
+H-1B Cap Type Сар Beneficiaries Approved Beneficiaries Pending Petitions Receipted Beneficiaries Pending Petitions yet to be Receipted Total Date of Last Count H-1B (FY 09) 58,200 1 Cap Reached 4/1/2008 H-1B Advanced Degree Exemption (FY 09) 20,000 Cap Reached 4/1/2008